RemofilweP/se-assignment-2-introduction-to-software-engineering-RemofilweP/README.md

 References
 Bassil, Y., 2012.
 A simulation model for the waterfall software development life cycle. arXiv preprint arXiv:1205.6904.
+Bennett, K.H. and Rajlich, V.T., 2000, May.
+Software maintenance and evolution: a roadmap.
+In Proceedings of the Conference on the Future of Software Engineering (pp. 73-87).
 Daka, E. and Fraser, G., 2014, November.
 A survey on unit testing practices and problems.
 In 2014 IEEE 25th International Symposium on Software Reliability Engineering (pp. 201-211).
 IEEE.
+Gandomani, T.J., Tavakoli, Z., Zulzalil, H. and Farsani, H.K., 2020.
+The role of project manager in agile software teams: A systematic literature review.
+IEEE access, 8, pp.117109-117121.
 Häser, F., Felderer, M. and Breu, R., 2014, May.
 Software paradigms, assessment types and non-functional requirements in model-based integration testing: a systematic literature review.
 In Proceedings of the 18th international conference on evaluation and assessment in software engineering (pp. 1-10).
 Luo, L., 2001.
 Software testing techniques.
 Institute for software research international Carnegie mellon university Pittsburgh, PA, 15232(1-19), p.19.
 Pan, J., 1999.
 Software testing.
 Dependable Embedded Systems, 5(2006), p.1.
 Pohl, K., 1996.
 Requirements engineering: An overview.
 Aachen: RWTH, Fachgruppe Informatik.
 Rolland, C., 1993.
 Modeling the requirements engineering process.
 Information Modelling and Knowledge Bases.
+Shastri, Y., Hoda, R. and Amor, R., 2021.
+The role of the project manager in agile software development projects.
+Journal of Systems and Software, 173, p.110871.
 Sonego, M., Echeveste, M.E.S. and Debarba, H.G., 2018.
 The role of modularity in sustainable design: A systematic review.
 Journal of cleaner production, 176, pp.196-209.
 Van Vliet, H., Van Vliet, H. and Van Vliet, J.C., 2008.
 Software engineering: principles and practice (Vol. 13).
 Hoboken, NJ: John Wiley & Sons.
 Weiss, J., Schill, A., Richter, I. and Mandl, P., 2016, August.
 Literature review of empirical research studies within the domain of acceptance testing.
 In 2016 42th Euromicro Conference on Software Engineering and Advanced Applications (SEAA) (pp. 181-188).
 IEEE.
 Xiang, Y., Pan, W., Jiang, H., Zhu, Y. and Li, H., 2019.
 Measuring software modularity based on software networks.
 Entropy, 21(4), p.344.
 Zhu, H., Hall, P.A. and May, J.H., 1997.
 Software unit test coverage and adequacy.
 Acm computing surveys (csur), 29(4), pp.366-427.
+Zolkifli, N.N., Ngah, A. and Deraman, A., 2018.
+Version control system: A review.
+Procedia Computer Science, 135, pp.408-415.